-What is it?
+Lee100 Filter Holder – What is it?

 The holder attaches to the lens using a specific adapter ring, so you need only buy a ring for each different size diameter thread, instead of multiple filters of the same type for each lens.

 The new holder retains the customizable filter holder blocks concept of the original, which allows you to alter the number of filters that can be held at one time with the idea that you reduce the number of filter slots if the block starts to mechanically vignette.
-In the past this was achieved by removing thin plates that made up the blocks which are held in place by tiny brass screws.
+In the past, this was achieved by removing thin plates that made up the blocks which are held in place by tiny brass screws.
 Although effective, it wasn’t a job to be done in the field.
 With the new filter holder, the blocks aren’t user adjustable but are instead swapped out for others which are supplied as part of the kit.

 Besides the difficulty of adjusting the filter blocks in the field, one of the shortcomings of the original was that the holder was prone to detaching from the ring when snagged (on clothing typically), as it was held in place with a fairly weak spring-loaded catch.
-Apparently, it was designed like this to prevent the camera and lens (typically when on a tripod) being pulled over.
-I have the original holder and never experienced this though when moving the camera I tend to remove the holder and filters anyway.
+Apparently, it was designed like this to prevent the camera and lens (typically when on a tripod) from being pulled over.
+I have the original holder and never experienced this, though when moving the camera over any distance I tend to remove the holder and filters anyway.
 Still to counter this the new filter holder has a completely re-designed three-way locking mechanism.

 With the new detachable blocks comes a new method to attach the polarizer filter.
 First, you’ll need the new polarizer which has an integrated ring.
-This now clips directly onto the blocks of the new holder, instead of having to secure a seperate polarizer ring with tiny brass screws and then screw the filter to that.
+This now clips directly onto the blocks of the new holder, instead of having to secure a separate polarizer ring with tiny brass screws and then screw the filter to that.

 The 105mm polariser for the original, including the Landscape polariser, can still be used but requires the purchase of a dedicated ring to clip onto the new filter holder.

-How does it perform?
+Lee100 Filter Holder – How does it perform?

-The standard two-slot filter blocks are interchangeable with one and three slot blocks, which both are supplied in the kit.
+The standard two-slot filter blocks are interchangeable with one and three-slot blocks, which both are supplied in the kit.
 A plastic tool is also included to release the blocks.
-The first time I used it I stripped the skin off my thumb, so I advise you to grasp the block to be removed between finger and thumb, rather than the body of the holder as you would typically when handling it.
+The first time I used it I stripped the skin off my thumb, so I advise you to grasp the block to be removed between finger and thumb, rather than the body of the holder as you would typically do when handling it.
 That way you can insert the tool as described in the manual and then push the block inwards with your thumb while using your finger to control the block’s rearward movement.
 Once you’ve got the hang of it, it’s easy to repeat, even when on location.

-Filters slide easily into the guide blocks and are held quite firmly.
-I tried Lee ND soft and hard grads which are perhaps the most likely used and still relevant for digital unless you’re into exposure blending.
-As a C1 user I also have a genuine Phase One LCC plate which I use for certain lenses mainly TSE lenses for 35mm.
-The plate is too thick for the slots except the nearest to the holder (used for the slightly thicker NDs with their foam light seal).
-It will fit but it’s tight when inserted and difficult to remove so there’s a chance you might scratch it on the holder’s face.
+As a Capture One Pro user, I also have a genuine Phase One LCC plate which I use to remove corner shading/vignetting for certain lenses, mainly TSE lenses for 35mm.
+In use, I found the plate is too thick for the slots except the nearest to the holder (used for the slightly thicker NDs with their foam light seal).
+It will fit but it’s tight when inserted and difficult to remove, so there’s a chance you might scratch it on the holder’s face.

-I also tried the new Lee100 circular type polariser, designed specifically for the new holder.
+I also tried the new Lee100 circular-type polariser, designed specifically for the new holder.
 At £230 GBP inc VAT at WEX Photo (UK) and $267 USD at B&H Photo (US), it’s not cheap exactly but the whole point is that you’ll likely only buy it once.
 If you have the older 105mm polariser there’s a new ring you can use to attach it to the new holder.

 With the filters stacked and a Big Stopper (10 stop) ND in place (Wex Photo UK / B&H Photo US) it is practically impossible to induce any flare or ghosting.
 The only time there was some, a small ghosting patch on a 24mm TSE, was when the lens was deliberately pointed towards the sun (albeit behind thick foliage) for a stress test.